-You’ll also gain skills that are necessary for any position requiring quick thinking, self-reliance, imagination, teamwork and the ability to organise both yourself and others.
+But you will also be well equipped for any role that requires quick thinking, self-reliance, imagination, teamwork and the ability to organise both yourself and others.

 You’ll demonstrate your learning mainly through coursework collected into portfolios, reflecting the practical nature of the course.
 These portfolios will include musical items, such as compositions and software development, or technological artefacts, as well as reflective and critical writing on these.